nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ## Products sync

-The plugin implements import of products.
+The plugin implements the import of products.
 Synchronization of two types of products is supported:

 - Simple products
 - Group product